Skip to main content

 Scenario: Quarterly security audit

-Your security team runs a quarterly review of third-party access.
-Open the App Permissions Dashboard, filter to the last 90 days, and review the "Apps with Higher Risk Permissions" section.
-You find that a marketing tool was recently authorized with email read access by three users.
-You verify whether the tool is approved, and if not, coordinate revocation through your identity provider.
+Your security team runs a quarterly review.
+Open this dashboard, filter to the last 90 days, and review "Apps with Higher Risk Permissions."
+You find a marketing tool with email read access authorized by three users.
+You click into one of those users to check their full App Permissions tab, decide the tool isn't approved, and revoke its access directly from the user's profile.

 Scenario: Employee offboarding